zunayed/blag/content/posts/2014-12-05 summation.md

 ## Original Problem and brute force method
+a brute force solution while fine for small numbers but will be an issue as the limit gets higher

 ## New Solution and benchmarks comparing two

 ## Proof of sum of consecutive numbers

 $$S(n) = \sum_{i=1}^{n} i$$

 Now we will reverse the above equation